mukund-ks/FillForm/README.md

 3. Run `csv_helper.py` to create a `submission_db.csv` file in the main directory.
 This module is not called in `script.py`.

-4. Run the script in your IDE to check for any error(s), if none, schedule the script to run at your convenience.
+4. Run `script.py` in your IDE to check for any error(s).
+On the initial run, the application requires you to login with the e-mail that receives the meeting link[^1].

+5. No need to login again after the initial run[^2].
+The script is fully automated.
+Schedule it at your convenience.
 ---
 ### Folder Structure:
 The folder structure should look something like this.